iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Random Variables.md

 \end{cases}
 $$

-It indicates whever a given outcome is in the event $A$ or not.
+It indicates whenever a given outcome is in the event $A$ or not.
 And it outputs binary value $1, 0$ to distinguish it.

 ---
-### **Culmulative Distribution Function**
+### **Cumulative Distribution Function**

 For any R.D, a distribution function can be defined for the random variable.
-The Culmulative Distribution function for random variable $X$ is defined as:
+The Cumulative Distribution function for random variable $X$ is defined as:

 > $$
 > F_{X}(y) := P(X \le y) = P(X^{-1}((-\infty, y]))